 What options are there for creating and viewing profiles?
 Can the software create profiles (Long sections) automatically for all the branches in the model towards the outfall?

 Profiles can be generated in the below ways:

 In the Storm and Sewer products, there are two different styles of profile: "Standard" and "Engineering".
 The "standard" profiles appear when double clicking the profile in the Profiles manager, and are best suited for viewing the model and quickly viewing it during model creation.
 The "Engineering" profiles can be access from right clicking on the profile name and choosing "Engineering Profile", and are best suited for presenting results, as you can customize it including annotations.

-For time-variant simulations (such as with the Implicit or Explicit solver in SewerGEMS), the time slider bar at the top can be used to change time.
+For time-variant simulations (such as with the Implicit or Explicit solver in SewerGEMS or an EPS with SewerCAD), the time slider bar at the top can be used to change time.
 By default you will see the profile view at time zero.
 As of October 2019, a button to jump to the time-of-peak HGL is not available but will be considered for a future release (reference # 1061108)